 Focus on Jesus

-“My dad told us if you guys want to study here (UCB) one day, if you want to be successful, stay away from trouble and focus on your crafts, be on the safe side of life – focus on Jesus,” tells Jesse.
-Don’t focus on the sin, focus on the redemption,” says Christian.
+“My dad told us if you guys want to study here (UCB) one day, if you want to be successful, stay away from trouble and focus on your crafts, be on the safe side of life – focus on Jesus,” said Jesse.
+Don’t focus on the sin, focus on the redemption,” said Christian.